mericozcann/Weight-Optimization-Studies-of-Hydrogen-Fueled-Vehicle/README.md

-# Hydrogen-Powered Electric City Vehicle Optimization Projects (Rewritten)
+# Weight Optimization Studies of Hydrogen Fueled Electric City Vehicle
 ## Project 1: Weight Optimization of Hydrogen-Powered Electric Vehicle
 ### Overview
 This project focuses on optimizing the weight of key components in a hydrogen-powered electric city vehicle, such as the motor, fuel cell, chassis, and hydrogen tank.
 The goal is to improve vehicle energy efficiency by minimizing the overall weight while respecting specific weight limits for each component.